smparker/mudslide/README.md

 ## Trajectory generator
-For batch runs, one must tell `BatchedTraj` how to decide on new initial conditions how to decide when a trajectory has finished.
+For batch runs, one must tell `BatchedTraj` how to decide on new initial conditions and how to decide when a trajectory has finished.
 The basic requirements for each of those is simple.

 The structure of these classes is somewhat strange because of the limitations of